How ride-hailing apps become super apps: The Grab & Gojek playbook

 This essay is the second in a series about super apps — it follows up the WeChat focused essay, 'Why super apps are proliferating across emerging markets.’

-If you’re new, welcome 🙌 — you’ll receive 2 weekly Afridigest emails: an original essay (on Saturdays at 7pm-ish Lagos time) and the weekly digest (every Monday at ~12 noon Lagos time).
+If you’re new, welcome 🙌 — you’ll receive 2 weekly Afridigest emails: an original essay (on Saturdays) and the weekly digest (every Monday).
 For past essays and digests, visit the archive.

 At the top of the list, rubbing shoulders with publicly-traded Sea Limited, are two super apps: Grab & Gojek.
 Unlike China’s WeChat which began as a messaging service (see the previous article: Why super apps are proliferating across emerging markets), Gojek & Grab both offer ride-hailing as their core service and have become ‘must-own’ apps, not least due to the region’s underdeveloped public transport infrastructure (outside of Singapore).